ThePredators/zshconfig/readme.md

 ## 🔥 How to use ?

 1. Clone this repository to `/Users/$(whoami)/`
-2. Edit .zshrc (.zshrc should not contain anything but these lines).
-Zsh config can be edited here `config/zsh.sh`
+2. Edit .zshrc (.zshrc should not contain anything but these lines)
 ```sh
 ## Zsh config
 alias reload="source /Users/$(whoami)/.zshrc"